Limit Multiplicity For Unitary Groups and The Stable Trace Formula: Applications to Growth of Cohomology.

 In \cite{VZ}, cohomological representations $A_\fq$ are built from so-called $\theta$-stable parabolic subalgebras $\fq = \fl \oplus \fu$.
-In~\cite[\S 5]{BC05}, Bergeron--Clozel show that for $U(a,b)$, the data of the algebra~$\fq$ can be encoded in a choice of centralizing Levi subgroup~$L = \prod U(a_i,b_i) \subset G$ whose Lie algebra is~$L$.
+In~\cite[\S 5]{BC05}, Bergeron--Clozel show that for $U(a,b)$, the data of the algebra~$\fq$ can be encoded in a choice of centralizing Levi subgroup~$L(\fq) = \prod U(a_i,b_i) \subset U(a,b)$ whose Lie algebra is~$\fl$.
 Thus~$\fq$'s are parameterized by ordered tuples of pairs of nonnegative integers with $\sum a_i = a$ and $\sum b_i = b$.
-We call these tuples $B$ \emph{bipartitions} of $(a,b)$ and denote the associated Levi subgroup $L_B$, and the corresponding representation by $\pi_{B}$.
+We call these tuples $B$ \emph{ordered bipartitions} of $(a,b)$ and denote the associated Levi subgroup $L_B$, and the corresponding representation by $\pi_{B}$.

-The bipartitions of $(a,b)$ \emph{almost} parametrize the cohomological representation of $U(a,b)$, but there is redundancy.
+The ordered bipartitions of $(a,b)$ \emph{almost} parametrize the cohomological representation of $U(a,b)$, but there is redundancy.
 Specifically, $\pi_B \simeq \pi_{B'}$ if $B'$ has adjacent pairs of the form $(a_1, 0),(a_2,0)$ (resp.~$(0,b_1)(0,b_2)$) which are collapsed into~$(a_1+a_2,0)$ (resp.~$(0,b_1+b_2)$) in $B$.
-We will say that a bipartition is \emph{reduced} if all pairs in which one entry is zero is are maximally broken up.
-The cohomology of $\pi_B$ can be expressed in terms of $B$.
+We will say that an ordered bipartition is \emph{reduced} if all pairs in which one entry is zero are maximally broken up.

+\begin{example}The following ordered bipartition is not reduced: It is associated to the same cohomological representation that to the following reduced ordered bipartition: \end{example}